Forms Every 18+ Year Old Needs

-child is still on your health insurance plan.
-Please refer to this article with advice from a lawyer about what forms - and an explanation of each form - you should have your 18+ year-olds sign.
+There are privacy laws (HIPAA) that restrict what a health care provider can share about any adult 18 years or older.
+Yes, this applies even if your adult child is still on your health insurance plan.
+Please refer to this article with advice about what forms you should have your 18+ year-olds sign.
 You can complete these forms on your own or meet with an estate planning attorney.
 (Special thanks to Emily Rozwadowski of Spencer & Rozwadowski, LLP for reviewing this information.)

 Briefly, the four important documents are: